+- Submit to random substance use screens.

+- Refrain from using any alcohol or drugs.

+- Not possess a firearm or deadly weapon.

+- Do not create or post on social media depictions of alcohol or drug use, possession of a firearm or deadly weapon, violence or threats of violence, including using artificial intelligence to portray those images.

-- Submit to random substance use screens. - Refrain from using any alcohol or drugs. - Have no possession of a firearm or deadly weapon. - Other requirements, as discussed with your community counselor.
+- Other requirements, as discussed with your community counselor.

 Juvenile Rehabilitation may issue rental vouchers for up to six months to assist with housing needs.
-You will need to work with your family support system and JR staff to develop a sustainable long-term plan for your housing.
+You will need to work with your identified support system and JR staff to develop a sustainable long-term plan for your housing.

 While transferring to CTS from secure confinement or a community facility, it is important that you understand you are still serving your sentence with Juvenile Rehabilitation, and you are not on parole aftercare or supervision with another agency.
 All activities must be pre-approved by your community counselor or a designee and cannot be changed without prior authorization.
-You must always be in the approved residence other than those on which you have permission to attend school, treatment, programs, employment, and activities.
+You must always be in the approved residence unless you have permission to attend school, treatment, programs, employment, and activities.